 How to choose the right dry top for Canoeing and Kayaking

-We have a range of cags suitable for Whitewater, Touring & Recreation and Competition paddling.
-Click on the cags below to see whats available or keep reading for information on the different features available.
+We have a range of cags from the leading paddle sports specialists including Kokatat, Peak UK, NRS, and Palm Equipment suitable for Whitewater, Touring & Recreation and Competition paddling.
+Click on the cags below to see what is available or keep reading for information on the different features available.

 Competition cags such as used for Slalom paddling share many of the same features of a white water cag but tend to be closer fitting, made from light weight fabrics and mainly only feature a ‘semi dry’ neoprene neck seal.
 In order to reduce overall kit weight and reduce the amount of restrictive layers a paddler has to wear typically they will be a ‘cag deck’ or ‘top deck’ with a spray deck sewn directly into the cag.